 When I think about a time in America when people were the most frugal I know that the great depression was definitely one of those times.
 Our country is probably living in the most un-frugal time ever with spending at an all-time high.

 I tell you why because we are enjoying this so call the good economy we have now and not thinking fo the future.

-Here's my thing, right now everything keeps going up during this “good” economy.
+Here’s my thing, right now everything keeps going up during this “good” economy.
 The price of gas is up, fees keep going up, interest rates are going!
-The price of homes in our areas are crazy high!
+The price of homes in our area is crazy high!

 Somehow during this good economy, I’m spending more and wondering how people are able to live with the price increases because our income hasn’t increased by much!

 This is why we have to do what we have to do to continue to live a better life.

 It is so important to learn from what worked in the past.
 People are forgetting that what goes up must come down and have yet to learn.

 These frugal living tips from the great depression will help you stick to your budget for sure!